-Here’s why I think it’s great for women business owners and creatives with ADHD.
+Here’s why I think it’s especially helpful for creative women with ADHD.

 1. Easy, Unique Organization